Working with nature to adapt to a changing climate

 Integrated into an overall adaptation strategy, EbA provides sustainable and cost-effective solutions for people affected by climate change.

-Ecosystem-based Adaptation (EbA) is a nature-based solution that is gaining significant importance in the context of global climate action (e.g. UNFCCC Paris Agreement, Nationally Determined Contributions, National Adaptation Plans) and biodiversity conservation policies (e.g. Convention on Biological Diversity Strategic Plan 2011-2020, Aichi targets).
-EbA’s distinctive feature is that it links traditional biodiversity and ecosystem conservation approaches with sustainable socio-economic development as part of an overall strategy for helping people adapt to climate change.
+Ecosystem-Based Adaptation (EbA) is a nature-based solution that is gaining significant importance in the context of global climate action (e.g. UNFCCC Paris Agreement, Nationally Determined Contributions, National Adaptation Plans) and biodiversity conservation policies (e.g. the Global Biodiversity Framework (GBF) or the Aichi targets).
+EbA’s distinctive feature is that it links traditional biodiversity and ecosystem conservation approaches with sustainable socio-economic development.
+As part of an comprehensive adaptation strategy, EbA provides sustainable and cost-effective solutions for helping people adapt to climate change.
+“Comprehensive” means that it recognizes the complexity in the impact of climate change on socio-economic-environmental systems, and proposes solutions based on a multi-sectoral and multi-level dialogue.
 EbA is a people-centric concept, but one that acknowledges that human resilience depends critically on the integrity of ecosystems.

 In the context of increasing political commitment and funding, it is essential to sharpen the understanding of what qualifies as EbA.
 The Framework for Defining Qualification Criteria and Quality Standards identifies 3 elements and 5 qualification criteria.